Marketo vs Salesforce

 Integration and ecosystem comparison

 ZoomInfo takes a different approach: making its intelligence accessible everywhere.
-The ZoomInfo App Marketplace lists 120 partner integrations, including native connectors for Salesforce, HubSpot, Microsoft Dynamics 365, and Snowflake.
+The ZoomInfo App Marketplace lists 120+ partner integrations, including native connectors for Salesforce, HubSpot, Microsoft Dynamics 365, and Snowflake.
 The Enterprise API provides programmatic access to ZoomInfo's data and GTM Context Graph, and API access is included in all relevant plans.
-The MCP server connects AI models directly to ZoomInfo's data as a native tool, currently supporting Claude and ChatGPT.
+The ZoomInfo MCP server connects AI models directly to ZoomInfo's data as a native tool, currently supporting Claude and ChatGPT.
 The philosophy: ZoomInfo's intelligence should be available in whatever tool your team already uses.

 Pricing models reflect different business models

 Marketo uses a custom, tiered pricing model across four packages (Growth, Select, Prime, Ultimate).
 No prices are published.
 The Growth plan caps at 10 users and 20,000 API calls per day.
 Higher tiers expand to 25 users and 50,000 API calls.
 Features like Target Account Management, Predictive Audiences, and Advanced Journey Analytics require the Prime tier or above.
 Marketo Measure (attribution) is only included in the Ultimate tier.
 The total cost extends beyond licensing: most organizations need dedicated MOPs specialists, and implementation often requires certified agency partners.
+For a detailed breakdown, see our Marketo pricing analysis.

 Learning curve and implementation